codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
+- It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
+- It verifies concept annotation does not install a self-mutating permanent subtree observer.
 - It verifies required documentation exists and remains consistent with the implementation.
 - ESLint must pass for changed JavaScript files.